What exactly is a carbon footprint?

 You can calculate your carbon footprint for anything you might do, from going to the grocery store to flying to another country.
 And as different as those activities might be on your pocket, so is the amount of greenhouse gases released by each of them.

 According to Climate Neutral Group, flying contributes to 40% of carbon emissions in the travel industry, followed by other forms of transportation that jointly make up 32%, and accommodation contributing 24%.
 Globally, flying counts towards 5% of all greenhouse gas emissions.
-And, locally, a return flight from Johannesburg to Cape Town, emits almost 500 kg of carbon dioxide.
+And, locally, a return flight from New York to Los Angeles, emits almost 1,247 lbs of carbon dioxide.